About Leadership Treehouse

 game designer & lead storyteller

-William is a master Game Master with many years of experience guiding people through rich, unpredictable role-playing adventures.
+William is a master Game Facilitator with many years of experience guiding people through rich, unpredictable role-playing adventures.
 With a sharp eye for story and a gift for reading the room, he creates worlds that feel alive - and then invites you to shape them.

 As co-designer and lead storyteller of A Quest Within, William brings depth, humour, and just the right amount of danger to every session.